ThomasDaheim/GPXEditor/README.md

 ### Update v3.4

-* replace JavaFX HeightChart with leaflet-elevation
+* improve HeightChart to be more similar to e.g. leaflet-elevation
+* added support for ESRI satellite map tiles
+* minor updates & fixes

 ### Update v3.3